 Sales representatives were assigned to a pool of doctors.
 They visited their doctors at a different rate, based on the patient pool of each doctor and historical information.
 During the visit, the representative tried to change the doctor’s attitude towards a certain drug by adding samples to the doctor’s supply.

-The drugs in the model were the two company drugs, another specific non-generic drug, and generics as a group.
+The drugs in the pharmaceutical market simulation model were two of the company’s drugs, another specific non-generic drug, and generics as a group.

-The model did take a while to calibrate properly.
-This was because the data was more than a little sparse in areas of the desired information.
-The model was calibrated primarily to each drug’s (or drug family’s, in the case of the generics) market share in terms of both patients and prescriptions per month.
-Once calibrated, the model showed that the ideal time to stop DTC marketing for the new drug would have been six months before the current date.
-This was established by noticing that there was no difference in the calibrated metrics over the same period.
-Since this was unfeasible, the given answer was to stop DTC marketing in the near future.
+The pharmaceutical market simulation model took a while to calibrate properly.
+This was because the data was sparse in some areas.
+The model was calibrated primarily with each drug’s (or drug family’s, in the case of the generics) market share, for both patients and prescriptions per month.
+Once calibrated, the pharmaceutical market simulation model showed that the ideal time to stop DTC marketing for the new drug would have been six months before the current date.
+This was made clear by the calibrated model.
+Since this was unfeasible, the given answer was to stop DTC marketing as soon as feasible.

 Another interesting insight was connected with sales rep marketing.
-It was clarified, that over time, the doctors’ preferences overwhelmed patients’ preferences to the drugs.
+It was clarified, that over time, the doctors’ preferences would overwhelma patients’ preferences for drugs.
 That is why the money invested in sales rep visits, in contrast to DTC marketing, did not show any diminishing returns and always influenced market share.
-This was expected, given that the availability of samples was directly tied to the visits, and had a broad impact on the willingness of patients to try the drug.
+This was not unexpected, given that the availability of samples was directly tied to the visits, and had a broad impact on the willingness of patients to try the drug.

-Concerning the budget issue, it was safe to say, that should the pharmaceutical company follow the results of the model and eliminate DTC marketing, they would save at least $10M a year.
+Concerning the budget issue, it was clearly demonstrated, that should the company follow the results of the pharmaceutical market simulation model and eliminate DTC marketing, doing so would save at least $10M a year.